dat-ecosystem-archive/docs/papers/dat-paper.md

 To send these files to another machine using Dat, you would first add them to a Dat repository by splitting them into chunks and constructing SLEEP files representing the chunks and filesystem metadata.

 Let's assume `bat.jpg` and `cat.jpg` both produce three chunks, each around 64KB.
 Dat stores in a representation called SLEEP, but here we will show a pseudo-representation for the purposes of illustrating the replication process.
-The seven chunks get sorted into a list like this:
+The six chunks get sorted into a list like this:

 ```
 bat-1